-Applicants applying to be a member of the Institute must have a minimum of three years of relevant post-graduate experience as a professional in creating and managing systems that integrate people, materials, and energy safely and productively.
-Applicants with a minimum of a level 7 qualification in an engineering or science discipline will be eligible to apply for Membership.
-Members have achieved a recognised and relevant degree-level qualification and are working expected towards Chartered status.
-If you’re a Member, you should reach Chartered status within two years of entering the category.
-The Member grade recognises the qualifications and experience needed by professionals working in a range of operational engineering roles.
-To maintain your status as a Member and keep your skills, knowledge and experience up to date, you will be required to maintain your Continuing Professional Development (CPD) record updated.
+To become a member of the Institute, applicants must have at least three years of relevant post-graduate experience as professionals in creating and managing systems that integrate people, materials, and energy safely and productively.
+Applicants should have a minimum QQI Level 7 qualification in an engineering or science discipline to be eligible for Membership.
+Members are recognised for their degree-level qualifications and expected to work towards Professionally Certified Engineer status.
+If you’re a Member, you should aim to reach Certified status within two years of entering the category.
+The Member grade acknowledges the qualifications and experience professionals need in various operational, engineering, environmental management, fire safety and occupational health & safety roles.
+To maintain your status as a Member and keep your skills, knowledge, and experience up to date, you must keep your Continuing Professional Development (CPD) record updated.

-Alternatively, candidates can apply for Membership through the alternative route as outlined below.
-The method of demonstrating knowledge and ability will be at the discretion of the National Council or its delegated subcommittee and may be updated periodically.
-The National Council may waive degree requirements if, in its judgment, an applicant has adequate professional experience, has attained a suitable level of professional standing and meets the requirements of a competent person as defined within Irish legislation.
+IIESMS also offers an alternative route for Membership.
+The method of demonstrating knowledge and ability is at the discretion of the National Council or its delegated subcommittee and may be updated periodically.
+The National Council may waive degree requirements if, in its judgment, an applicant has adequate professional experience, has attained a suitable level of professional standing, and meets the requirements of a competent person as defined within Irish legislation.

 - Commitment to professional and environmental engineering values

 - Theoretical knowledge to solve problems in developed technologies using well-proven analytical techniques

 - Successful application of their knowledge to deliver engineering projects or services using established technologies and methods that incorporate elements of environmental management, fire safety, and health and safety

 - Responsibility for project management, financial planning, and the management and development of other professional staff